Please read the information below carefully to find answers to your questions.

 The following is the list of countries that are currently members of the European Union: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and United Kingdom.

 Schengen visa (type C) is a visa issued by one of the member countries of the Schengen area and is valid for a short stay, limited to 90 days within any 180 days period, only for Schengen countries.
-European competence to receive and issue such visas is made by the consulate of the country of destination.
+Local competence to receive and issue such visas lies with the Consulate/Embassy of the country of the destination.
 In case of a trip in multiple Schengen countries, the main destination is determined by the purpose of the trip or duration of the stay.
-Professional reasons for a stay in a Schengen country outweigh its jurisdiction on the grounds against tourism, family or private visit in another state.

 National long stay visa (type D) is only valid for an establishment or a stay of more than 90 days in the country which issued the visa.
-The National visa allows, however, transit through other Schengen countries and for some (long stay Italian citizen’s spouse, workers, students or visitors) it also allows traveling freely throughout the Schengen area.
+The National visa allows, however, transit and travel through other Schengen countries.

-Domestic passport holders - All domestic nationals must have a valid visa to enter the Schengen area, regardless of the duration of their stay and no matter what kind of travel document they have, except if they have a valid residence permit which enables them to stay in the Schengen area.
+Domestic passport holders - All South African nationals must have a valid visa to enter the Schengen area, regardless of the duration of their stay and no matter what kind of travel document they have, except if they travel on a South African Diplomatic passport or have a valid visa type D or residence permit which enables them to stay in the Schengen area.

-For more information please visit Documents and visa types page.
+For more information please visit Travel Purpose and Documents page.